LivePersonInc/developer-center/pages/documents/RichMessaging/Structured Content/Apple Business Chat Templates/List Picker Template.md

 #### Received and Reply Message

-The Received Message is the first card presented to the consumer, from which they access the list of items to choose from.
+The **Received Message** is the first card presented to the consumer, from which they access the list of items to choose from.
 It consists of an image and actions.

-The Reply Message is the reply card presented to the consumer after selecting items from the list.
+The **Reply Message** is the reply card presented to the consumer after selecting items from the list.

-The configuration of the Received and Reply Messages is done via a metadata JSON file.
+The configuration of the Received and Reply Messages is done via a metadata JSON file, using the fields below.

 ##### Received and Reply Message Fields